wilfred11/djapy/README.md

-A first django configuration, with basic settings for usermanagement and static files.
+An initial django configuration, with basic settings for usermanagement and static files.
 The project has its dependencies managed by poetry.

 A postgres database server should be available on your localhost.